byt3bl33d3r/DOUBLETAP/README.md

 ## Usage

 DOUBLETAP needs AWS credentials in order to interact with AWS API Gateway.
 By default it'll look for the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables containing the AWS access key and AWS secret key respectively.
-If it doesn't find those environment variables, it'll try to grab access and secret key from the `~/.aws/credentials` file which is setup when you install the [AWS CLI utility](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
+If it doesn't find those environment variables, it'll try to grab the access and secret key from the `~/.aws/credentials` file which is setup when you install the [AWS CLI utility](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).

 The proxy will bind on all interfaces on port `8080` by default.